Welcome

 Fiber laser engraving machine for coloring stainless steel, aluminum, silver, gold, and other metals.
 Portable and affordable.

-And the above is only the cost of a desktop laser engraver, you may need to buy some accessories like rotary attachment, this may cost around $300.
+And the above is only the cost of a desktop laser engraver; you may need to buy some accessories like rotary attachment, which may cost around $300.

-If you would like to buy one for hobby, a diode laser engraver can be your first step.
-Let alone the price, there more you shall consider before buying: work height and area, software, product warranty, after service and its user forum or craftzone.
+If you would like to buy one for a hobby, a diode laser engraver can be your first step.
+Let alone the price, there are more you should consider before buying: work height and area, software, product warranty, after-sales service, and its user forum or craftzone.

 Some materials are unsafe to engrave, mainly because they may produce toxic fumes or damage your machine during the engraving process.
 Avoid using the following materials: